CrazySquirrel/CSTiles/README.md

 	* data-tiles-share-types - Sets shareTypes where value separet by ,
 	* data-tiles-image-position - Sets imagePosition where value separet by ,
 * For tile
-	* data-tile-size - Sets size
+	* data-tile-size - Sets size value separet by ,
-	* data-tile-size-... - Sets adaptivSize where ... replaced by name
+	* data-tile-size-... - Sets adaptivSize where ... replaced by name and value separet by ,
 	* data-tile-order - Sets order
 	* data-tile-order-... - Sets adaptivOrder where ... replaced by name
 	* data-tile-move - Sets autoMove